kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_ndarray_creating_zeros_ones_exercise1.md

 # Exercise: Creating arrays using zeros and ones 1

 We recorded the force measured by a dynamometer at a sampling frequency of 100 Hz, during 2.5 seconds.
-Unfortunately, the dynamometer was not plugged in, and we only recorded a series of zero.
+Unfortunately, the dynamometer was not plugged in, and we only recorded a series of zeros.

 Using one line of code, create a NumPy array named `force` that contains this series of zeros.